-Report to Stockholders
+Audit Committee Report to Stockholders

-We have reviewed and discussed the Company's audited financial statements for the year ended October 31, 2008, with senior management and with Deloitte & Touche LLP, certified public accountants, the independent auditors and accountants for the Company.
+We have reviewed and discussed the Company's audited financial statements for the year ended October 31, 2010, with senior management and with Deloitte & Touche LLP, certified public accountants, the independent auditors and accountants for the Company.
 In addition, we have reviewed and discussed with senior management the design and effectiveness of the Company's internal controls over financial reporting and have further reviewed and discussed the opinion and audit of Deloitte & Touche LLP regarding those controls.

-We discussed with Deloitte & Touche LLP the matters required to be discussed by Statement of Auditing Standards No. 114 with respect to those statements.
-We have received the written disclosures and the letter from Deloitte & Touche LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding Deloitte and Touche LLP's communications with the Audit Committee concerning independence, and have discussed with Deloitte & Touche LLP its independence in connection with its audit of the Company's most recent financial statements.
+We discussed with Deloitte & Touche LLP the matters required to be discussed by AU Section 380, Communication with Audit Committees, with respect to those statements.
+We have received the written disclosures and the letter from Deloitte & Touche LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding Deloitte & Touche LLP's communications with the Audit Committee concerning independence, and have discussed with Deloitte & Touche LLP its independence in connection with its audit of the Company's most recent financial statements.
 We have also reviewed and approved limited non-audit services rendered by Deloitte & Touche LLP and approved all fees paid for audit and non-audit services.

-Based on these reviews and discussions, the Audit Committee recommended to the board of directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2008.
-The Committee also evaluated and selected Deloitte & Touche LLP as independent auditors for fiscal year 2009.
+Based on these reviews and discussions, the Audit Committee recommended to the board of directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2010.
+The Committee also evaluated and selected Deloitte & Touche LLP as independent auditors for fiscal year 2011.